briandenicola/azure-multi-region-proof-of-concept/Readme.md

 * You need to assoicate the APIM Product Key Service with the Key Service and Key Service v2 APIs
 * You need to then log into the Azure Portal > App Gateway (per region) and associate each App Gateway with their regional WAF policy
 * You need to manually enable TLS on the custom Front Door Uri.
 Use the Front Door provided certificate
+* You can create a custom domain for the Static Web App UI and use the provided certificate but this is not required.

 # Testing
 ## Test Container Apps